EMBK Investors Have Opportunity to Lead Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp. II Securities Fraud Lawsuit

-LOS ANGELES, May 5, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp.
+LOS ANGELES, May 12, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Embark Technology, Inc. f/k/a Northern Genesis Acquisition Corp.
 II ("Embark" or the "Company") (NASDAQ: EMBK).

 Class Period: January 12, 2021 – January 5, 2022